EU may impose new Syria sanctions as Assad clings to power

 LACK OF OPTIONS

-The EU executive on Friday said it would donate 50 million euros to help Syrian civilians, adding to the 69 million it has already contributed.
+The EU executive on Friday said it would donate 50 million euros ($64 million) to help Syrian civilians, adding to the 69 million it has already contributed.

 Swedish Foreign Minister Carl Bildt warned it would be tough to find areas of the economy where sanctions could have a strong impact.